COLI: A Hierarchical Efficient Compressor for Large Images: Experiments

 \subsubsection{\textbf{Efficacy of Different Compression Strategies}}

-We also compare different post-training compression techniques.
-Overall, Hyper-Compression is the most powerful approach for high-capacity INR models like NeRV, enabling high-quality compression and fast reconstruction for large images without retraining, which makes it practical for real-world applications.
-Specifically, as shown in Figure~\ref{fig:nerv_compression_results}, applying Hyper-Compression alone reduces the NeRV bpp to 0.13 with only about a 2~dB PSNR drop and SSIM above 0.97.
-In comparison, pruning and low-rank decomposition do not bring significant extra bpp savings but already degrade the image quality much.
-As for quantization, INT8 quantization only reduces the NeRV bpp to 0.36, which is still higher than that of Hyper-Compression.
-Pruning and low-rank decomposition cause visible blurring in textures and edges.
-Both the INT8 quantization and Hyper-Compression have a smaller impact on structures.
-The visual comparison aligns with the quantitative scores.
+We also compare different training-free and data-free post-training compression techniques.
+Overall, Hyper-Compression is the most effective approach for high-capacity INR models like NeRV.
+Applying Hyper-Compression alone reduces NeRV’s bpp from 3.99 to 1.06 with only a moderate PSNR drop (36.79~dB to 34.37~dB) and SSIM staying above 0.90.
+In contrast, pruning and low-rank decomposition lead to substantial fidelity degradation for both models: NeRV with pruning drops to 29.13~dB, while low-rank decomposition further reduces PSNR to 22.05~dB; SIREN is even more sensitive, with pruning and low-rank decomposition producing PSNR around 19~dB; notably, low-rank decomposition results in an effective bpp higher than the uncompressed SIREN.
+As for quantization, INT8 PTQ reduces NeRV’s bpp to 2.29, and FP16 quantization brings SIREN’s bpp to 3.32; in both cases, the compression gain remains smaller than that achieved by Hyper-Compression.
+As shown in Figures~\ref{fig:nerv_compression_results} and \ref{fig:nerv_zoom}, the visual comparison aligns with these quantitative scores.

 Though Hyper-Compression is a good performer, combining pruning or low-rank decomposition with Hyper-Compression does not further reduce the bpp but indeed degrades image quality, suggesting that stacking multiple post-training compression techniques leads to the amplification of errors.
 How to effectively combine different orthogonal compression strategies is still an open question.